dizvyagintsev/voting_rest_api/README.md

 ### Possible Improvements

-While the current implementation meets the requirements, there are a few enhancements that could be considered for the future:
+While the current implementation meets the requirements of this test assignment , there are several areas where further enhancements could be made to improve the codebase.
+These enhancements have not been implemented due to time constraints but could be considered for future development:

 1. **Additional Tests**: Add tests for services and repositories, not just API tests.
-2. **Improved Validation**: Implement validation to prevent duplicate restaurant names.
 3. **Rate Limiting**: Add throttling to user registration and token acquisition to prevent brute force attacks.
 5. **Vote Calculation Service**: If the application experiences high load and performance degradation, a dedicated service for vote result calculations could be introduced.
 This service would process votes asynchronously, possibly using event streaming (e.g., Redis Streams or Kafka) to handle large-scale data more efficiently.
 For smaller-scale tasks, the current approach of handling vote calculations in Python with simple database aggregations should be sufficient.